 Total SLfT declared due, and tonnes of taxable waste reported, are lower than they were when SLfT was introduced in 2015.
 Since the same quarter in 2015, the total SLfT declared due has decreased by 11%, disposals of standard rate waste have decreased by 23%, and disposals of lower rate waste have decreased by 47%.
 Much of the decrease in revenue and tonnes of waste occurred between 2018/19 and 2019/20, and have fluctuated in the last two years which have been affected by the COVID-19 pandemic.
 Revenue has decreased less than the tonnage of taxable waste predominantly because the standard rate of tax has increased by 2-3 per cent each year.

 Typically, more taxable waste is declared for April to September each year than for October to March.
 2020 broke this pattern: April to June 2020 saw unusually low taxable disposals (40 per cent less SLfT declared due than the same quarter of the previous year), during the first UK-wide lockdown of the COVID-19 pandemic.
 Similar patterns were seen for other parts of the UK.
-From July to December 2020, SLfT declared due returned to a slightly higher level than the same two quarters of the previous year.
-It is difficult to separate out the impact of the COVID-19 pandemic on SLfT from the underlying trend, but the large drop in revenue in Q1 2020-21, and subsequent recovery in later quarters, is likely to have been strongly affected by COVID-19 restrictions.
+From July to December 2020 onwards, SLfT declared due returned to a slightly higher level than the same quarters of 2019/20.
+It is difficult to separate out the impact of the COVID-19 pandemic on SLfT from the underlying trend, but the large drop in revenue in Q1 2020/21, and subsequent recovery in later quarters, is likely to have been strongly affected by COVID-19 restrictions.

 Note - to make the information in this publication more accessible to users, charts and additional commentary have been added, as well as some formatting changes (for example, to support the use of assistive technology such as screen reader software).
 If you have any comments regarding these changes or the overall publication, please contact us at: email@example.com